retrocomputacion/retrobbs/readme.md

 A registered user will have a userclass=1 by default.
 Unregistered users (guests) have a userclass=0.
 Admins/Sysops are those with a userclass=10.

-You can use userclasses 2 to 9 for more access granurality as you see fit.
+You can use userclasses 2 to 9 for more access granularity as you see fit.

 A separate script for database management is included in the form of `dbmaintenance.py`<br>Execute it by issuing the following command (while the BBS is not running):